ashin2117/Analyzing-Player-Ball-Possession-in-Football-Passing-Networks/README.md

-# Constructing a Probabilistic Model in Football Passing Network using Markov Chains
+# Analyzing Player Ball Possession in Football Passing Networks Using Markov Chains and Steady-State Distribution

-After completing the probabilistic modeling course, I decided to apply Markov chain principles to football data in a project.
+After completing the probability theory and probabilistic modeling course, I applied Markov chain principles to football data in a project.
 The details of my project are documented in the files named ‘Project.pdf’ and 'Project.rmd'.